grabanton/lighter/README.md

 ![image](images/cover.png)
-# lighter.
-Houdini package for fast and flexible hdri based lighting.
+# Lighter is Houdini package for fast and flexible hdri based lighting.